-During a traffic stop for a car with a missing taillight, a patrol officer noticed several empty beer cans on the floor of the car.
-The officer now has reason to believe the driver may have been drinking alcohol while driving.
+Example: During a traffic stop for a car with a missing taillight, a patrol officer noticed several empty beer cans on the floor of the car.
+The patrol officer now has reason to believe the driver may have been drinking alcohol while driving.
 The traffic pullover has now escalated to an investigative pullover.

-A patrol officer stopped a car for running a stop sign.
-As the officer approached the driver, the officer observed what appeared to be a semi-automatic weapon on the front passenger seat of the car.
-Because the officer now has reason to believe the driver may be armed, what began as a traffic pullover has escalated from a traffic stop to a high-risk pullover.
-The officer will take added safety precautions in approaching the vehicle.
+Example: A patrol officer stopped a car for running a stop sign.
+As the patrol officer approached the driver, the patrol officer the patrol officer approached the driver, the patrol officer observed what appeared to be a semi-automatic weapon on the front passenger seat of the car.
+Because the patrol officer now has reason to believe the driver may be armed, what began as a traffic pullover has escalated from a traffic stop to a high-risk pullover.
+The patrol officer will take added safety precautions in approaching the vehicle.

-Conducting vehicle pullovers can be one of the most dangerous duties a peace officer performs.
-Violence related to vehicle pullovers is among the leading causes of peace officer injuries and deaths.

-Officer safety

-Officer safety refers to the practical application of tactically sound procedures in conducting all categories of vehicle pullovers.
-Specifically, officer safety involves:

-- developing a plan of action prior to initiating the pullover, - selecting a location which is advantageous to the officer, - requesting and using backup assistance when necessary, - appropriately using communication/notification resources, and - applying safe and sound tactics when: - initiating the pullover, - approaching the vehicle, and - making contact with the vehicle occupants.

-Because of the frequency of vehicle pullovers, peace officers can come to regard such tasks as "routine."
-Such complacency compromises officer safety by causing officers to ignore danger signs during vehicle pullovers.
+Introduction officer per g vehicle pullovers can be one of the most dangerous duties a peace forms.
+Violence related to vehicle pullovers is among the leading beace officer injuries and deaths.
+Officer safety fety refers to the practical application of tactically sound procedures ing all categories of vehicle pullovers.
+Specifically, officer safety selectin request approp applyin init app ping a plan of action prior to initiating the pullover, ng a location which is advantageous to the peace officer, ting and using backup assistance, when necessary, riately using communication/notification resources, and ng safe and sound tactics when: iating the pullover, proaching the vehicle, and king contact with the vehicle occupants.
+NOTE: Because of the frequency of vehicle pullovers, peace officers can come to regard such tasks as "routine."
+Such complacency compromises officer safety by causing peace officers to ignore danger signs during vehicle pullovers.
 Peace officers should handle all vehicle pullovers with caution and always keep in mind that no vehicle pullover is "routine."

-Inherent safety hazards

-Statistical analysis has shown that vehicle pullovers are the third most dangerous law enforcement activity a patrol officer can encounter.
-(California Law Enforcement Officers Killed and Assaulted in the Line of Duty, 2001)

-Safety hazards that may be inherent with vehicle pullovers include, but are not limited to:

-- unpredictable aggressive actions by the violator/suspect or bystanders, - unknown identity of the violator/suspect, (e.g., dangerous felon wanted for a crime not associated with the traffic stop) - dangerous environmental conditions, (e.g., fog, ice, bright sunshine, etc.) - varying road conditions, (e.g., multiple lane traffic, narrow or no shoulders, etc.) or - the existence of other vehicular traffic on the same roadway.

-Jeopardizing officer safety

-Patrol officers who fail to recognize the inherent dangers of conducting a vehicle pullover may ignore danger signs and fail to take appropriate precautions.
+Inherent safety hazards Statistical analysis has shown that vehicle pullovers are one of the most dangerous law enforcement activity a patrol officer can encounter.
+(California Law Enforcement Officers Killed and Assaulted in the Line of Duty , 2019) Safety hazards that may be inherent with vehicle pullovers include, but are not limited to: unpredictable aggressive actions by the violator/suspect or bystanders, unknown identity of the violator/suspect, (e.g., dangerous felon wanted for a crime not associated with the traffic stop) dangerous environmental conditions, (e.g., fog, ice, bright sunshine, etc.) varying road conditions, (e.g., multiple lane traffic, narrow or no shoulders, etc.) or the existence of other vehicular traffic on the same roadway.
+Jeopardizing officer safety Patrol officers who fail to recognize the inherent dangers of conducting a vehicle pullover may ignore danger signs and fail to take appropriate precautions.
+Continued on next page